Types of Degrees Industrial Engineering Majors Are Getting

 |Hispanic or Latino||671|

-Students from other countries are interested in IE, too.
-About 17.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in IE. About 17.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia